ibirnam/js_closure_tutorial/closure_tutorial.md

 The new Spider-Man game just launched last month!
 As an avid Spider-Man fan, you were inspired by playing the game: how natural web-swinging felt, how fluid the combat system was, and those stunning 4k graphics.

 ![Spider-Man](http://snappi-wpengine.netdna-ssl.com/wp-content/uploads/2018/08/Spider-Man-PS4.jpg)
+> Source: TakesOnTech

-Overcome with inspiration, you're want to try to make your own, simplified, Spider-Man game so that you can get more practice programming with a topic you love!
+Overcome with inspiration, you're want to make Spider-Text, a text-base Spider-Man game, so that you can get more practice programming with a topic you love!

 ## Web-Slinger
 The first thing we'd want to do is build out some of Spider-Man's attributes.
 Before we build out everything, let's just cover one basic trait: he needs to be able to swing on his webs!